Set occurrences for a record

 1 or more

-The master record prints, and all fetched rows print, whether it be one row or many rows.
+The record prints, and all rows of data are shown, whether there is one row or many.